Gyrth/OGMods/README.md

 ## Howto use:
 	1. Put the infinite map into your Data/Mods folder.
 	2. Open Overgrowth and click Editor.
-	3. Put in infinitelxml and click Load.
+	3. Put in infinite.xml and click Load.

 ## Howto get different blocks:
 	1. Open infinite/Data/Scripts/infinite.as in an editor.